 Problem Management (PM+) was found effective in two randomised controlled trials, (RCTs) funded by Elrha’s Research for Health in Humanitarian Crises (R2HC) programme and by Grand Challenges Canada.
 PM+ can improve mental health, functioning and psychosocial well-being of people in humanitarian settings.
 It is a scalable, manualised, evidence-based intervention that can be used by both the health and social sector to reduce distress and improve functioning.
 It has proven to be effective in diminishing depression and anxiety and improving people’s functioning and self-selected, culturally relevant outcomes.
 Some of its very distinct and innovative features include:

-In collaboration with eight humanitarian organisations, the project will enable them to implement PM+ in their agencies, through a capacity building intervention to use PM+ and thereby provide evidence based care.
+In collaboration with eight humanitarian organisations, the project enabled them to implement PM+ in their agencies, through a capacity building intervention using PM+ and thereby providing evidence based care.

-The capacity building workshops will focus on (a) cultural adaptation of the manual, (b) training of trainers in an apprenticeship training and supervision approach, with a strong emphasis on on-the-job learning, and (c) regular measurement of outcomes.
+The capacity building workshops focused on (a) cultural adaptation of the manual, (b) training of trainers in an apprenticeship training and supervision approach, with a strong emphasis on on-the-job learning, and (c) regular measurement of outcomes.

-The outputs of the capacity training workshop will include:
+The outputs of the capacity training workshop included: